- Gender and Relationships

-According to Daniel Sullivan, licensed psychotherapist and gay dating expert, there does indeed appear to be some important things to keep in mind when it comes to first dates and gay dudes.
+According to Daniel Sullivan, licensed psychotherapist and gay dating expert in Chicago, there does indeed appear to be some important things to keep in mind when it comes to first dates and gay dudes.

 “Gay men have their own unique set of standards when it comes to dating”, says Sullivan.

 “It is important to recognize the differences, particularly when looking at topics like dating, relationships and potentially, marriage.
 You can often tell a great deal on a first date."

 What follows are 10-gay first date deal breakers.
 There are many more that could be added to this list but what follows are the biggies!

 1. Dude is drunk or high (or both)